 - Post-emergent weed killers work after the weeds have germinated and broken the ground.
 The advantage is that you wouldn’t have to hand pluck the weeds from the ground.

-Pesky weeds can ruin your hard work of growing and maintenance a flower bed.
-But with so many options out there, it can be difficult to choose the best weed killer that suits your requirements.
+Weeds can ruin your hard work of growing and maintenance a flower bed.
+But with so many options out there, it can be challenging to choose the best weed killer that suits your requirements.